"Hallie"

 We bought Hallie in hopes that she would become a good fit here as a trail horse and sometimes-broodmare.
 We had always admired her late sire Tico —who has only four other living daughters — and Hallie herself certainly exudes Tico's excellent type and talent!
 But right after Hallie came to live with us, life took some rather unexpected twists and turns.

-Hallie is an excellent mother and is very invested in ensuring the safety of her current foal.
-We were honored that she trusted us so much to help her with Nyota despite the short time she'd been directly in our care.
-Now that Nyota has been weaned, we are focusing on getting to know Hallie much more intimately so our future breeding decisions can be as solid as possible.
+We can say that Hallie definitely approves of our acquisition of Horse Speak® skills, that Hallie is a natural at the sentry/protector role (exactly what our herd has been missing) and that Hallie is also an excellent mother who is very invested in ensuring the safety and proper education of her foals.
+We were honored that she trusted us so much with Nyota despite the short time she'd been directly in our care.
+Now that Nyota has been weaned, we are focusing on getting to know Hallie much more intimately so that future breeding decisions — if any — will be as solid as possible.

 Hallie is a completely unique genetic combination of two imported parents; she has no full siblings.
 Fortunately, Hallie does have some half-siblings from both sides of her pedigree in use within Fjord breeding programs around the country.
 Several related stallions are now actively contributing to the gene pool: Hallie's son in Idaho (WHR Freyr by OFI Thorsten), a maternal half-brother in North Carolina (Wyldwood's Floki), and a paternal half-brother in western Washington state (OFI Federico, who is also available for AI via fresh-cooled semen).
 Even one of these stallions can sire far more progeny and have a considerably larger impact on the gene pool than Hallie herself; between all three, her genetics are potentially well-represented.

 Neither Hallie nor her immediate ancestors have been used in competition.
-However, Hallie's 2015 paternal half-brother Sweetwater's Marmaduke earned the 2023 USEF National Champion Horse of the Year in Combined Driving Preliminary Single Pony, which is no small feat!
+However, Hallie's 2015 paternal half-brother Sweetwater's Marmaduke earned the 2023 USEF National Champion Horse of the Year in Combined Driving Preliminary Single Pony.

 Hallie adores attention from humans and particularly finds Jim to be downright magnetic.
 She loves being part of our sane and functional horse herd, and being appreciated therein for exactly who she is.